pulp/pulp/docs/user-guide/qpid.rst

      the generated client certificates used by the Qpid broker, the Pulp server and the consumer.
 All keys and certificates are stored in the NSS database.

+ *The Qpid server hostname*
+     A server certificate will be generated for use by the Qpid broker.
+This needs to match the exact hostname that clients will use to connect.
+Pressing <enter> will default to the fully qualified domain name of the system, or the hostname if the fqdn is not set.

 The following is an example of running the script:

 ::